ichejra/ft_transcendence/README.md

 # ft_transcendence

-ft_trancsendence is a website that provides a nice user interface, a real-time chat, and real-time multiplayer online Ping Pong game.
+ft_trancsendence is a website (Single-Page Application) that provides a nice user interface, a real-time chat, and real-time multiplayer online Ping Pong game.

 ## Features